enthought/mayavi/docs/source/mayavi/mlab.rst

     normals = mlab.pipeline.poly_data_normals(warp)
     surf = mlab.pipeline.surface(normals)

+.. _mlab_data_source:

 Data sources
 ~~~~~~~~~~~~~

 The `pipeline` module contains functions for creating various data
 sources from arrays.
-They are documented in details in the
+They are fully documented in details in the
 :ref:`mlab-pipeline-reference`.
 We give a small summary of the
 possibilities here.